 5. Avoid Disaster

 When you have a catastrophe in your kitchen – whether it comes at the beginning or middle of the process, or after the workers have “completed” the job – you’re in a real bind.
 Many a homeowner has discovered only after the fact that their faucet wouldn’t suit their needs, that the tile wasn’t appropriate for their kitchen, that the hood wasn’t up to the job of serious daily cooking.

 This is, of course, closely related to saving time and saving money.
 Whether you have to fix the problem right away or just suffer through it for years, fixing the smaller secondary issues as they arise, you’re losing both time and money.
 Not to mention your sanity.

 When you work with a designer, on the other hand, they’ll help you through the process from start to finish.
 You won’t get stuck with a component that doesn’t actually match your lifestyle or needs.

 6. Match It to Your Vision

 Many people fail to consider the fact that disaster can be as simple as not liking the finished effect because you just weren’t sure how everything would fit together.
-If you’re a novice at designing kitchens – and most homeowners are – then you don’t have the body of knowledge to know what tile goes with what appliances, which cabinets complement which countertops, and more.
+If you’re a novice at designing kitchens – and most homeowners are – then you don’t have the body of knowledge to know what cabinetry goes with what appliances, which cabinets complement which countertops, and more.

 7. Create Serenity

-Perhaps most importantly, working with a designer helps you keep your head on straight throughout what can be a long and gruelling process.
+Perhaps most importantly, working with a designer helps you keep your head on straight throughout what can be a long and grueling process.
 A kitchen renovation creates chaos and disruption in your house when everything goes perfectly, let alone when something goes off the rails.

 Don’t let that happen to you.
 Instead, hire a designer to see you through this process today.
 You won’t regret it … and neither will your kitchen!